mssiegel/devnetwork/README.md

 # devnetwork
 Social network for programmers to create profiles and stay connected with friends and coworkers.

-You can create posts and comment on other people's posts that pop up in your news feed.
+At DevNetwork, you start by listing all your job experiences and skills.
+After that, you can create posts and comment on other people's posts that pop up in the news feed.